prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

 .. _cavitracer_single:

-Detection of intraprotein channels across heterogeneous structures
+Detection of channels across heterogeneous structures
 ===============================================================================

-Now, we will illustrate how to detect channels across various PDB structures.
-As an example, we will also Cytochrome P450.
+Now, we will illustrate how to detect intraprotein channels across various PDB structures.
+As an example, we will use Cytochrome P450.

 First, we will provide a list of PDB codes with different Cytochrome P450 structures.
 Such a list can be also provided by BLAST, Dali, or Foldseek